matrix-revolution/CarND-Behavioral-Cloning-P3/writeup_template.md

 My project includes the following files:
 * model.py containing the script to create and train the model
+* BehavioudCloning-final.ipnb containing desccription, images and code of the whole pipeline
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup_report.md summarizing the results